 How to lower phosphate in your aquarium

-It is impossible to prevent phosphates from being present in a marine aquarium from day one when you setup your tank.
+It is impossible to prevent phosphates from being present in a marine aquarium from day one when you set up your tank.
 It could be from the source of your freshwater, seawater or your live rocks.
-Phosphate level also result from various sources such as: fish feces, aquarium salts, kH buffers, pH buffers, plant decay, rotten dead fish, uneaten food, carbon filter media, and dying algae .
+Phosphate level also results from various sources such as: fish faeces, aquarium salts, kH buffers, pH buffers, plant decay, rotten dead fish, uneaten food, carbon filter media, and dying algae.

 As such when setting up a marine tank, it is ideal to know how you can reduce the level of phosphate in your aquarium.
 Here are a few known methods that are sure to help you in reducing those phosphate levels…